Distributed quantum architecture search: Distributed QAS

 \subsection{Virtual connectivity graph}

-Before generating random circuits, we first deduce a Virtual Connectivity Graph (VCG) from the graph description of the distributed quantum computing system, denoted as $G=(Q,E,L)$.
-The VCG only includes data qubits $Q_d\subset Q$, excluding edges involving communication qubits.
+Before generating random circuits, we first deduce a virtual connectivity graph from the graph description of the distributed quantum computing system, denoted as $G=(Q,E,L)$.
+The virtual connectivity graph only includes data qubits $Q_d\subset Q$, excluding edges involving communication qubits.
 The permissable positions of local gates are defined by

 $SWAP$ gates that do not alter qubit connectivity are prohibited.
 For instance, $SWAP(q_0,q_1)$ in Fig.\ \ref{fig:VCG} is not allowed because neighbours of $q_0$ and $q_1$ remain unchanged after the $SWAP$ gate.
 The permissable positions of $SWAP$ gates are defined by